ClarksonCJ/clarksoncj.github.io/content/posts/supply-chain-secrets-management.md

 Digital forensics plays a critical role in understanding how a breach occurred and in preventing future incidents.
-Although a detailed forensic analysis is complex and often requires specialized expertise, a preliminary assessment can help identify the breach's origin and method.
+Although a detailed forensic analysis is complex and often requires specialised expertise, a preliminary assessment can help identify the breach's origin and method.
 This initial analysis is vital for crafting an effective response and for guiding the subsequent detailed investigation.

 ### Revising Security Policies

 Post-incident, it’s imperative to reassess and strengthen existing security policies and practices.
-This may involve analyzing how the breach occurred and identifying any weaknesses in the security framework.
+This may involve analysing how the breach occurred and identifying any weaknesses in the security framework.
 Based on these findings, adjustments should be made to better protect against similar threats in the future, which might include enhancing monitoring systems, tightening access controls, or improving the security training of personnel.